Harithasridhar/rock-paper-scissors-task/README.md

 Web Application is running on port 9219
 You can change the configuration in application.properties

-Steps to run the project
+Steps to run the project:

 Prerequisite: